Table of Contents

 While you might not think of an athletic or tennis shoe as being suitable for people with knee problems, they can be a great option.
 This is because if you do have to make a sudden movement, athletic shoes have extra padding to ensure your joints aren’t put under additional stress.

-An orthopedic shoe is special supportive shoes that are designed to provide support for the foot and ankle.
+An orthopedic shoe are supportive shoes that are designed to provide support for the foot and ankle.
 There is a wide range of orthopedic shoes available that can provide support for different types of feet.

 How to Alleviate Foot Pain From Wearing Flat Shoes?